learn-co-curriculum/react-hooks-components-basics/README.md

 Once we have our components in hand, it's time to actually use them.

----

-#### Step 2 -- use the components
+#### Step 2: use the components

 Now that we have these components written, all we need to do is make sure some other component is making use of them in its return statement.
 Every React application has some top level component(s).
 Very often, this top level component is simply called `App`.
-Let's assume just that for our example:
+For our example, here's what it might look
+like:

 ```javascript
 function App() {